medhachaitanya/Whatsapp-Web-Lock-Windows-UWP/README.md

 In case you get any certificate errors, download the *.cer file and add the certificate to your system try installing again.

-# Steps to add the certificate to your system.
+# Steps to add the certificate to your system - Example.

 ## Step 1
 ![Step 1](https://github.com/medhachaitanya/YGIC-Photo-Maker/blob/master/AppReleases/Images/Step%201.PNG)